Bazaarvoice rejects DoJ lawsuit over PowerReviews deal

-(Reuters) - Bazaarvoice Inc, which helps companies run online consumer reviews, said its purchase of PowerReviews Inc would not reduce competition, after the U.S. Justice Department sued the company to try to force it to sell some assets.
+Jan 11 (Reuters) - Bazaarvoice Inc, which helps companies run online consumer reviews, said its purchase of PowerReviews Inc would not cut competition, after the U.S. Justice Department sued the company to try to force it to sell some assets.

-Shares of the company fell 12 percent to a life-low in Friday morning trade, after losing 17 percent of their value on Thursday.

-The department challenged the acquisition and said on Thursday it sought to prevent one firm from dominating the product rating and review platforms market, prompting BMO Capital Markets to cut its rating on the company’s stock.
+The department challenged the acquisition and said it sought to prevent one firm from dominating the product rating and review platforms market, prompting a brokerage to cut its rating on the company’s stock.

-Lazard Capital said the lawsuit will be an overhang on the stock and legal expenses could increase operating expenses.
-The brokerage maintained its “neutral” rating on the stock.

 The firms help companies use social media to advertise and also try to control any damage to clients’ reputations from bad reviews.
 PowerReviews helped online retailers set up customer review sections on their websites so that they could compete with Amazon.com.